whatasame-labs/learning-spring/spring-core/src/test/java/com/github/whatasame/beannaming/README.md

 }
 ```

-This will generate a bean name `defaultComponent` and  `super-duper-bean` .
+This will generate a bean name `super-duper-component` and  `super-duper-bean` .

 ## How to find injected target bean?